 Object and summary of class The aim of this class is to learn about standard growth models.
 Outline is as follows: (i) Mathematics necessary for solving dynamic optimization problem, (ii) Overviews of macroeconomic data on economic growth, (iii) Exogenous and endogenous growth models, and (iv) Roles of fiscal policy.

 Goal of study The goal of this class is to understand standard growth models: (i) Solow model, (ii) Endogenous growth models, and (iii) OLG model.

 Contents and progress schedule of the class 1.
 A Brief Introduction of the Growth Theory and the Guidance of this Class: (1) Schedule, (2) Grading Policy and (3) a Reading List.
 2. Properties of Long-term Data: Kaldor's stylized facts.
 3. Solow Model I: Model settings.
 4. Solow Model II: Analyzing the steady states and the dynamics with the phase diagram.
 5. Solow Model III: Implications of the model.
 6. Solow Model IV: On the consistency with empirical studies.
 7. New Growth Theory I: R&D Model.
 8. New Growth Theory II: Learning by Doing Model.
-9. New Growth Theory IV: On the consistency with empirical studies.
+9. New Growth Theory III: Human Capital Model.
 10. New Growth Theory IV: On the consistency with empirical studies.
-11. Overlapping Generations Model I: Solving the model and analyzing the dynamics by the phase diagram.
+11. Overlapping Generations Model I: Settings of the simple OLG model.
+12. Overlapping Generations Model III: Solving the model and analyzing the dynamics by the phase diagram.
 13. Overlapping Generations Model III: On the dynamic inefficiency of this model.
 14. Overlapping Generations Model IV: On the role of fiscal policy.
 15. Spare day just in case.

 Language Used in Course English

 Evaluation method Homework and the final exam.

-Textbook and references No Title Author Publisher Year ISBN/ISSN Classification 1.
-[Advanced Macroeconomics] David Romer McGraw Hill 2012 978-0-07-351137-5
+Textbook and references No Title Author Publisher Year ISBN/ISSN Classification 1. 『Advanced Macroeconomics』 David Romer McGraw Hill 2012 978-0-07-351137-5

 @ URL

 Preparation and Review

 Attached File

 In addition

 Last Update 2018/03/07 15:32